YeOldeDragon/Intel-Texture-Works-Plugin/README.md

 ## YeOldeDragon fork content:
 This fork of Intel Texture Works has been created to simplify my life when editing textures for Skyrim SE/VR.
 It simply autoload .dds files with `separateAlphaChannel ON` and `loadDDSMipMaps OFF`.
 When saving, it autosave with optimized config for Skyrim SE/VR (BC7, color+alpha, mipmap autogen).

+...So no more dialog popup when loading or closing a .dds file.

 # Pre-Compiled Binary